Trebnje

-Trebnje lies on the Temenica River in the traditional region of Lower Carniola.
+Trebnje ([ˈtɾéːbnjɛ], Treffen) is a town in southeastern Slovenia.
+It lies on the Temenica River in the traditional region of Lower Carniola, and is the seat of the Municipality of Trebnje.

 The area was already settled in Antiquity.
 The modern settlement developed on the main regional road and railway line from Ljubljana to Novo Mesto.
 The old town center with the parish church stands slightly raised on the left bank of Temenica River, and the new part extends to the north from the railway line and the regional road toward Novo Mesto.

-Trebnje is the centre of the Municipality of Trebnje.

 Name

 Trebnje was attested in historical sources in 1163 as Treuen (and as Treven in 1228, Trefen in 1389, and Treben in 1437).
 The name is believed to be a clipped form of Trěbьńe selo 'Trěbъ's village', presumably referring to an early inhabitant of the place.
 A less likely theory derives the name from the verb *trěbiti 'to clean, clear (land)', thus referring to an area cleared for settlement.
 Another hypothesis, considered very unlikely, derives the name from an Old Slavic sacrifice ritual called treba 'sacrifice'.